uz0/llm/docs/01_prompt.md

 - A complex instruction: "Refactor this Python code to use async/await patterns"
 - A multi-part request with examples and constraints

+#### Key principle
-**Key principle**: Prompts should be specific, actionable, and include success criteria.
+Prompts should be specific, actionable, and include success criteria.

 ---